 This section provides a description of the biological characteristics of the application area.
-The information has been sourced from the Marine Ecological Study undertaken by Pisces Environmental Services (Pty) Ltd included in Appendix 3.
+The information has been sourced from the Marine Ecological Study undertaken by Pisces Environmental Services (Pty) Ltd included in Appendix C.

-Biogeographically, the study area falls into the cold temperate Namaqua Bioregion, which extends from Sylvia Hill, north of Lüderitz in Namibia to Cape Columbine (Emanuel et al. 1992; Lombard et al. 2004).
-The Reconnaissance Permit Area falls into the Southeast Atlantic Deep Ocean Ecoregion (Sink et al. 2019) (Figure 16).
+Biogeographically, the study area falls into the cold temperate Namaqua Bioregion, which extends from Sylvia Hill, north of Lüderitz in Namibia to Cape Columbine.
+The survey area and proposed 3D survey area fall into the Southeast Atlantic Deep Ocean Ecoregion (Figure 13).
 The coastal, wind-induced upwelling characterising the western Cape coastline, is the principle physical process which shapes the marine ecology of the southern Benguela region.
 The Benguela system is characterised by the presence of cold surface water, high biological productivity, and highly variable physical, chemical and biological conditions.